orcfax/docs/docs/incentivized-testnet/itn-overview.md

 This section will be routinely updated and added to in order to keep our validators apprised of the most current information pertaining to the upcoming Incentivized Testnet (ITN).
-Content will also detail the ITN’s structure, requirements for participation, and the rewards system which will be used to encourage robust participation and network growth.
+Content will also detail the ITN's structure, requirements for participation, and the rewards system which will be used to encourage robust participation and network growth.

-Orcfax’s upcoming ITN is a major step in enhancing the decentralized oracle infrastructure on the Cardano blockchain.
+Orcfax's upcoming ITN is a major step in enhancing the decentralized oracle infrastructure on the Cardano blockchain.
 This initiative will prepare the network for a smooth mainnet launch, offering validators a platform to engage with Orcfax.